0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

 ---
 layout: post
-title: dynamically extracting the encryption key from a simple ransomware`
+title: dynamically extracting the encryption key from a simple ransomware
 ---

-recently I've played a ctf where we had a ransomware with a key generation function that does the following:
+recently I've played ransomware101 room in [secdojo website](https://www.sec-dojo.com/) where I was given a windows box that has an flag ecrypted by a ransomware, and I had to figure out the decryption key to recover it, ransomware key generation function worked like the following:

   - get the computer name
   - get the mac address
   - concatenate them
   - md5

-the ransomware generated the same key everytime for the same computer, so I wanted to see if I could use the built-in key generation function to extract the key from the ransomware
+the ransomware generated the same key everytime for the same computer, so I wanted to see if I could use the built-in key generation function to dynamically extract the key from the ransomware

 I had came up with 2 ways to do it, I had spent few days trying to get the first one to work, when I randomly stumbled upon another way, and was able to get it to work under 2 hours, I'm gonna touch on the second one first as it seems easier and more practical

-first we need to make one piece of information known, my goal is to call the function in the ransomware that is responsible for generating the encryption keys. to do that I need to load the dll to my process, however the second I load it, its entry point will be called making it do its thing, which is encrypting my files
+first we need to make one piece of information known, my goal is to call the function in the ransomware that is responsible for generating the encryption keys. to do that I need to load the dll into my process, however the second I load it, its entry point will be called making it do its thing, which is encrypting my files

-so basically what I was trying to figure out is a way to load the dll without its entry point/DllMain being called, I also wanted to learn something new while doing this, so no manual mapping (not that it wouldn't be a valid solution), and absolutely no patching on disk
+so basically what I was trying to figure out is a way to load the dll without its entry point/DllMain being called, I also wanted to make take this an opportunity to learn something new, so no manual mapping (not that it wouldn't be a valid solution), and absolutely no patching on disk

 ## second method : Dll Load notifications

-according to the [docs](https://docs.microsoft.com/en-us/windows/win32/devnotes/ldrregisterdllnotification), `LdrRegisterDllNotification` lets you register a Dll callback that gets executed before the dynamic linking occurs, that is our callback function will be called everytime a dll is loaded/unloaded, before the Dll entry is called, which doesn't happen until the callbacks function returns, this is perfect for this situations as it lets us do whatever we want to do with the dll before it's entry gets executed which is just what I need
+according to the [docs](https://docs.microsoft.com/en-us/windows/win32/devnotes/ldrregisterdllnotification), `LdrRegisterDllNotification` lets you register a Dll callback that gets executed before the dynamic linking occurs, that is our callback function will be called everytime a dll is loaded/unloaded, before the Dll entry is called, which doesn't happen until the callbacks function returns, this is perfect for this situations as it lets us do whatever we want the dll before it's entry gets executed which is just what I need

 now the plan is :
   - register a dll callback
   - load the ransomeware dll
-  - when the the control is handed to the callback function, place a `ret` at the beginning of DllMain, this will make it return as soon as it's called, while at the same time letting the entry point gets executed which causes the dll to correctly initalize
+  - when the the control is handed to the callback function, place a `ret` at the beginning of DllMain, this will make it return as soon as it's called, while at the same time letting the entry point gets executed which causes the dll to correctly initialize
   - call the function responsible for generating the encryption keys

 ### registering a dll callback